On the heterogeneous spread of COVID-19 in Chile: Results and discussion

 \begin{enumerate} \item Quarantine: People cannot leave their homes. \item Transition: People is allowed to leave the house with restrictions, only on weekdays. \item Preparation: Individuals are free to move, but group gatherings are not permitted. \item Initial Opening: Group gatherings are permitted, with a restricted number of people. \item Advanced Opening: free group gatherings are permitted. \end{enumerate}

-Each region that enters a new stage of the plan presents greater freedom of movement and therefore, the number of contacts between people $\beta$ could increase.
+Each region that enters a new stage of the plan presents greater freedom of movement and\Ri{, therefore, the number and intensity} of contacts between people \Ri{(and thereby the spreading rate} $\beta$) could increase.
 Consequently, a \textit{weighting factor} is assigned to each stage of the plan.
-This factor multiplies the $\beta$ value of the corresponding region to projecting the effects that the "Step by Step" program will have on the extrapolation in the SEIRD variables (Table S8) \citep{situacionchile}.
+This factor multiplies the $\beta$ value of the corresponding region to projecting the effects that the "Step by Step" program will have on the extrapolation in the SEIRD variables (Table S6) \citep{situacionchile}.

 Figure \ref{fig:ForecastRM} present three different scenarios projected for the Metropolitan Region.
 These scenarios are projected in a time window until the end of 2020:

 \begin{itemize} \item Scenario 1: The Metropolitan Region remain in stage 1 of quarantine. \item Scenario 2: Current scenario.
 The Metropolitan Region advances to 4th phase of preparation. \item Scenario 3: Limit scenario, in which the spreading rate $\beta$ increases to such an extent that large outbreaks and the second wave of massive infections occur. \end{itemize}